jadhavmrinalini98/webapp/README.md

 ## User Requirements

-1. As a user, I should be able to create new user by providing email address,password,first name, last name.
+1. As a user, I should be able to create new user by providing email address,password,first name and last name.
 2. account_created field for the user should be set to a current time when user creation is successful.
 3. Users should not be able to set values for account_created and account_updated.
 Any value provided for these fields must be ignored.Password should never be returned in the response payload.
 4. As a user, I expect to use my email address as my username.